DaHoC/restTest/README.md

 Checks if a passed in string via URL is a palindrome and outputs accordingly with the ability to provide different output formats such as plain text, XML, HTML.

+## Setup

+Retrieve the source code via tarball or git clone.
+Import into e.g. Eclipse as Dynamic Web Project.

 ## Usage

 ### Server

-For example, import into Eclipse as Dynamic Web Project, and run on server.
+Deploy and run on server.
 Tested with Apache Tomcat 6.0.35.

 ### Client